Best dropper posts 2024 – our top-rated options for dropping your saddle

 Being able to quickly and easily move your saddle down makes descending considerably easier as you can move your weight around the bike better without a saddle in the way.

-What do I need to measure to ensure I get the right dropper?
+What do I need to measure to get the right dropper for my bike?

 When measuring up your bike for a dropper post there are a few key things that need to be taken into consideration.
-First off is to determine which diameter post your frame requires – most modern frames are likely to be either 30.9mm or 31.6mm, while older frames, especially those manufactured from steel could be 27.2mm.
-To ensure you're getting the correct one simply check your old seatpost to see if the sizing is stamped on the shaft.
+First off is to determine which diameter of seatpost your frame requires – most modern frames are likely to be either 30.9mm or 31.6mm, while older frames, especially those manufactured from steel could be 27.2mm.
+To ensure you're getting the correct one, check your old seatpost to see if the sizing is stamped on the shaft.
 Alternatively, measure the internal width of your seat tube with a set of vernier calipers.

-When selecting the amount of travel, you want to try to work out what the largest amount of drop both the frame and yourself would accept.
+When selecting the amount of travel (aka drop), you want to try to work out what the largest amount of drop both the frame and yourself would accept.
 A good starting point would be to measure your current saddle height, find out the insertion depth of your frame's seat tube and check out the stack stats published in our guide.

 How much dropper post travel is best?